andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

   mutate(GarageYrBlt = ifelse(GarageYrBlt>2010, YearBuilt, GarageYrBlt))
 ```

-Otherwise, except for the missing values which we save for later, I cannot spot any obvious error in these datasets from this very simple analys, and we will move on.
+Otherwise, except for the missing values which we save for later, I cannot spot any obvious error in these datasets from this very simple analysis, and we will move on.

 ## Check categorical variables for errors